Fengshawn/ginchat/README.md

 TODO
-1. Support sound and video storage and communication
+Support sound and video storage and communication
-2. Easy deployment CI/CD
-3. Add chatbot user with Grok/LLaMA
+Add chatbot user with LLaMA3
-4. Scalability with K8s
+Scalability with K8s